DanielDaCosta/psycopg2-aws-lambda/README.md

 **Usage**

-Just copy the psycopg2 directory into your AWS Lambda zip package.
+Just copy the psycopg2 directory and paste it into your AWS Lambda zip package.

 ## References